RioAraki/cpptutorial/C++primer.md

 staff_size is initialized from a literal, but its not a const expression because it is a plain int, not a const int.
 Even sz is a cnst, the value of its initializer is now known until runtime, so sz not const expression

 ##### constexpr Variables

+In C++ 11, we can ask compiler to verify that a variable is a const expression by declaring the variable in a `constexpr` declaration.
+Variable declared as `constexpr` are implicitly const and must be inialized by const expressions.